rkalendar/Repeater/README.md

 Sequence Entry:

 Sequence data files are prepared using a text editor and saved in ASCII as text/plain format (.txt) or in .fasta or without file extensions (a file extension is not obligatory).
-The programme takes a single sequence or accepts multiple separate DNA sequences in FASTA, tabulated format.
+The program takes a single sequence or accepts multiple DNA sequences in FASTA format.
 The template length is not limited.

-FASTA format description
+FASTA format description:
 A sequence in FASTA format consists of:
-One line starts with a ">" sign, followed by a sequence identification code.
+One line starts with a ">" sign and a sequence identification code.
 A textual description of the sequence optionally follows it.
 Since it is not part of the official format description, software can ignore it when it is present.
 One or more lines containing the sequence itself.
 A file in FASTA format may comprise more than one sequence.